-Approval, Scheduling & Supervision

-All student activity events must be approved in advance by the student's assistant principal (or designee) and listed with the school secretary.
+Approval, Scheduling & Supervision All student activity events must be approved in advance by the student's assistant principal (or designee) and listed with the school secretary.
+The school secretary maintains a schedule for each of IFA's major facilities and secretary.
 The school secretary maintains a schedule for each of JFA's major facilities and venues.
 Timely scheduling will minimize conflicts between competing activities and allow adequate preparation for student events.
 The sponsor and assistant principal will ensure that the physical plant is maintained and secured for all events.